joezuntz/cosmosis-doc/usage/parameter_files/params_ini.rst

 The **values** parameter must point to the values file, which defines what parameters are put in to the start of the pipeline.
 The path is relative to the current working directory, not to the parameter file.

 The **likelihoods** parameter defines which likelihoods are extracted from the pipeline.
 After running the pipeline CosmoSIS looks in the data block for parameters called :code:`X_LIKE` for each X in the list given here.
 If this parameter is not set then all available likelihoods are used.

-The **quiet** parameter tells the code to minimize the output it prints out if it is set to "T".

 The **debug** parameter can be set to "T" to print out more detailed debugging output if the pipeline fails.
 It will print out the complete list of all things written to and read from the pipeline.